Gudrun Kugler: Christian activities

+She was on the board of directors of World Vision from 2023 to 2025.

 Together with other Christian intellectuals, Kugler founded Europe for Christ, an initiative to encourage Christians to be aware of their responsibilities in the political forum.
 She also established the Observatory on Intolerance and Discrimination against Christians in Europe.

 Kugler attended the first meeting of the OSCE Office for Democratic Institutions and Human Rights on "intolerance and discrimination against Christians" as a representative of the Documentation Centre.

 Kugler has stated that "intolerance against Christians by negative stereotyping and discrimination by denial of rights are on the rise".
 Since 2008, Kugler has taught as an adjunct professor at the International Theological Institute in Vienna, Austria.
 She founded and ran the youth academy of the Dr.-Karl-Kummer-Institute.
 In 2010, she and Denis Borel edited the book "Entdeckung der Freundschaft" (discovery of friendship) in honor of the 65th Birthday of Cardinal Christoph Schönborn.
 Together with her husband, Kugler founded the Catholic marriage bureau kathTreff.

 In 2019, Kugler held a speech at the event of "Awakening Austria" in which she criticized that marriage had become "something arbitrary."
 The event was held during the election campaign of ÖVP-chancellor Sebastian Kurz, and received public attention as Ben Fitzgerald (founder of "Awakening Europe") called upon the thousands of attendees to pray for Sebastian Kurz.

 Socio-political stance

-Kugler wants registrars in Vienna to be able to refuse the establishment of registered partnerships with reference to their Christian faith.
-She is a supporter of the American officer Kim Davis, who refused to issue marriage certificates to homosexual couples because of her Christian faith and so was temporarily jailed.
-For Kugler, Davis is a prime example of modern-day Christian persecution.
-Kugler further argues that the authentication of same-sex marriage could consequently lead to marriage among siblings.
+Kugler wants registrars in Vienna to be able to refuse the establishment of registered partnerships with reference to their Christian faith if their marriage dates to a point before the Austrian law changed.
+She was opposed to a prison sentence for the American officer Kim Davis, jailed in 2015 because she refused to issue marriage certificates to homosexual couples, stating it went against her Christian religion.
+Kugler argues that Davis is a prime example of modern-day persecution of Christians.
+Kugler further argues that the authentication of same-sex marriage could theoretically lead to marriage among siblings.